bhisma-adhikari/demo-springboot-rest-hibernate-mysql/README.md

 # demo-springboot-rest-hibernate-mysql

+- Summary:
+    - This project is a back-end app for "note-management tool".
 - Features:
     - This is a simple project to illustrate creating REST APIs using springboot, hibernate, and mysql.
     - Exposes relevant APIs for `User` and `Note` resources.
 Refer to [APIs](#apis) section for details.